-The 5th order band pass was designed by $Axcon\ Aps$ for a high attenuation of pilot tone harmonics.
-Due to the square wave characteristics, especially the 3rd harmonic (225 MHz) and 5th harmonic (375 MHz) frequencies were of concern.
-Simulations predicted a signal level of $-83\ dB$ below the pilot tone for the 3rd harmonic (see Figure 5.35).
-This translated to a still very good value of $-75\ dB$ in the final hardware.
+of pilot tone harmonics.
+Due to the square wave characteristics, especially Harmonic frequencies of the pilot tone may have to the 3rd harmonic (225 MHz) and 5th harmonic (375 MHz) frequencies were be considered in the of concern.
+Simulations predicted a signal level of $-83 \, dB$ below the pilot frequency plan as forbidden tone for the 3rd harmonic (see Figure 5.35).
+This translated to a still very frequencies if not attenuated sufficiently, see Section 3.2.
+Additionally, phase shifts in the pass band due to component instabili-